When Women Poop At Work – And All The Other Things We’re Not Supposed To Do

 Now of course when they show a woman in the bathroom she too can be seen exiting the stall, which for women can be both peeing and or pooping but it is strongly implied that all we did was “tinkle”.

 You can hear guys discuss “taking a dump” “blowing the bathroom up” “taking the kids to the pool” and other colorful euphemisms.
-No ladies before you start peppering me with how you don’t talk like that because it’s gross and it’s crass, think about how it actually affects your bathroom experience.
+Now ladies before you start peppering me with how you don’t talk like that because it’s gross and it’s crass, think about how it actually affects your bathroom experience.

-Men can walk into a bathroom open a stall, defecate, HOPEFULLY, wash his hands and go on about his day without thinking about what others will be disgusted.
+Men can walk into a bathroom open a stall, defecate, HOPEFULLY, wash his hands and go on about his day without thinking about how others will be disgusted.
 The other men that are in the bathroom aren’t thinking any deeper about Troy’s trip to the Bano either.
 Dale isn’t walking into the bathroom needing to unload and then realizing that there are other people in there so he starts thinking about how long can he hold it until the bathroom is empty or if the other bathroom on the 3rd floor is available.

 We as women when we have to poop will turn around and exit if we see other women in it.
 If we get lucky the bathroom is empty and we can settle in for a proper shit.
 All the while we are worrying that if someone comes in we’re gonna have to somehow hold it.
 Never mind the fact that we truly hope no one recognizes our shoes!
 THEN THEY’LL KNOW THAT WE POOP!!!!